kecorbin/is-immutable-vault-consul/README.md

 You will be able to use the Vault ELB URL after you complete the bootstrap process.

 1. In the AWS Console, find and select your Vault instances and pick one.
-1. Determine the public or private(if using bastion) ip address to use to connect to the instance.
+2. Determine the public or private(if using bastion) ip address to use to connect to the instance.
-1. ssh -i ~/.ssh/id_my_aws_key centos@<ip address>
+3. ssh -i ~/.ssh/id_my_aws_key centos@ip.ip.ip.ip
-1. On the Vault server, run the following commands:
+4. On the Vault server, run the following commands:

 ```
 export VAULT_ADDR=http://127.0.0.1:8200